nalamk/FoodOrderingApp/README.md

 # FoodOrderingApp
-Just install npm install and run the app using npm start
+Just run npm install and run the app using npm start